Menu

 Online Safety

 At Sellindge children are taught about online safety through discrete Computing sessions, assemblies and PSHE activities.
-However, due to its all encompassing nature, it is also an area that we continually refer to and encourage children to think about.
+However, due to its all encompassing nature, it is also an area that we continually refer to and encourage children to think about as a whole staff.
 We also try and encourage peer to peer learning across different classes in the school, where older children are seen as role models for younger ones.
-As a whole staff we promote it throughout the school.
-We offer help and guidance to parents through updates in our Newsletter and via the
+Our Digital Champion pupils are also advocates for online safety and support staff in activities to promote this around the school.
+We offer help and guidance to parents through updates in our Newsletter and via the Parents Online Safety Portal.

 Parents and Carers Letter and Acceptable Use Policy (Including Acknowledgement Slip.)